Go to content

 • Income from assets and investments, including shares and crypto currencies

-Enter your non-Danish income from last year in your tax assessment noticed.
+Enter your non-Danish income from last year in your tax assessment notice

 Do you need a box for non-Danish tax matters in your tax assessment notice?